 This section describes proper positioning of the Versalift aerial lift so that it will be as stable and useful as possible.
-The information in this section includes orientation of the truck at the work site, a checklist of responsibilities before leaving the truck cab, requirements after leaving the truck cab, and engaging the outrigaers.
+The information in this section includes orientation of the truck at the work site, a checklist of responsibilities before leaving the truck cab, requirements after leaving the truck cab and engaging the outriggers.

 ORIENTING THE TRUCK AT THE WORK SITE - Be sure to park the truck on firm level ground.
 Do not operate the Versalift unit on a slope greater than 5 degrees (1 foot rise in 12 feet) on units not equipped with outriggers.
-On units with outriggers, aerial device 4-1 must be leveled within 2° of horizontal prior to operation.
-Refer to slope indicators provided on the chassis to show whether the aerial device is positioned within limits permitted.
+On units with outriggers, aerial device must be leveled within 2° of horizontal prior to operation.
+Refer to the slope indicators provided on the chassis to show whether the aerial device is positioned within limits permitted.
 Slope reduces the vehicle's stability and places additional stress on the lift and components.
 Maintaining the correct tire pressure and engaging the outriggers (if so equipped) contribute to vehicle stability.
-Refer to the subtitle "Outriggers" in this section for further details on engaging the outriggers.
 If there is any doubt about vehicle stability under any condition, do not operate the lift.